GGP is Innovating the Holiday Shopping Spirit

-Personalization Gets Younger
+Personalization for a Younger Generation

 As tech-savvy children's tastes evolve, so too do GGP's Santa photo sets.
 This year, families can experience personalized play at Santa’s Toy Factory, a Mattel-sponsored experience popping up at Southwest Plaza (Denver, CO), The Parks Mall at Arlington (Arlington, TX), North Point Mall (Alpharetta, GA) and Clackamus Town Center (Happy Valley, OR).
 Kids get hands-on toy testing experience and can even design their own digital prototypes of Barbie® patterns, Thomas & Friends™ engines and digital Hot Wheels® cars.
 This exciting Santa experience engages children in a unique way by allowing them to create their perfect toy– something truly one-of-a-kind.